SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 The Vranic merging method is implemented with the Cartesian and the Spherical momentum discretization in the source directory ``Merging``.
 It is considered as a particle operator and the merging algorithm is managed with a factory (``MergingFactory.h``) as any operator with multiple implementations.
-The Cartesian implementation is done in the class ``MergingVranicCartesian`` and the Sphericla one in ``MergingVranicSpherical``.
+The Cartesian implementation is done in the class ``MergingVranicCartesian`` and the spherical one in ``MergingVranicSpherical``.

 For both methods, the implemented algorithm is very similar.